molepi/Molecular-Data-Science/RIntro_practical/R_Intro_Practical_3.md

     ## [1] 0.07059754

-We can see that the vast majority of GWAS hits lie in intergenic regions.
+We can see that the vast majority of GWAS hits lie in non-coding regions and almost half are intergenic.
 This is the focus of a lot of research, since the regulatory mechanisms of non-coding regions is considerably complex and elusive.

 -----